 No law specifically mandates who should request the transfer of ownership.
 Either the original or new owner may do it.

 The Motorcycle Crime Prevention Act (Republic Act 11235) requires original or new motorcycle owners to complete the transfer of ownership within five calendar days.

 Also, the owners need to report the motorcycle sale to the LTO within five calendar days.
 This involves submitting a notarized Deed of Sale to the LTO office where the latest CR was issued.

 But in most cases, the new owner handles the transfer of car ownership and coordinates with the previous owner to secure some of the required documents such as the valid ID, Deed of Sale, and CR.

-No need for the previous owner to apply personally together with the new owner at the LTO for car ownership transfer.
+No need for the previous owner to apply personally together with the new owner at the LTO for car title transfer.

-For changing car registration to your name, expect to spend a total of PHP 529.06 to PHP 679.06 for the different fees charged by the PNP-HPG and LTO.
-Beware of scammers who try to charge you a lot higher than that range.
+For changing car registration to your name, expect to spend a total of ₱729.06 to ₱929.06 for the different fees charged by the PNP-HPG and LTO.
+Beware of scammers who’ll try to charge you a lot higher than that.

 Here's the breakdown of car ownership transfer costs.
-This also applies to the transfer of motorcycle ownership.
+This also applies to motor vehicle transfer of ownership.

 The registered owner should secure a notarized affidavit stating that the original CR is lost or damaged.
 Once the new owner gets a hold of this legal document, an application for duplicate CR/OR can be filed at the originating LTO office (where the mother file of the CR was first issued).